m-allanson/mikeallanson.com/README.md

 Forked from: https://github.com/withastro/astro/tree/latest/examples/blog

 Architecture from: https://glitch.com/edit/#!/build-excellent-websites project.
+Minus the Tailwind part, as I wasn't making much use of it.
 See https://buildexcellentwebsit.es/ for more info on the principals behind it.
 Or watch the talk: https://heypresents.com/talks/be-the-browser-s-mentor-not-its-micromanager

 ## Todo